ygpark2/ygpark2.github.io/posts/2015/10/21/ielt_writing_unpaid_community_service.html.md

 Some of the essential services in our community will not work properly without volunteers' dedicated effort.
 I believe such volunteers have been educated about how important their works are and experienced how much pleasure they will receive in return for their work.
 Thus I totally agree with the idea to include the social service program to high school curriculum.

-Firstly, we need to dwell on the several benefit from enforcing the course to ask the high school students to do social service.
+Firstly, we need to dwell on the several benefits from enforcing the course to ask the high school students to do social service without any financial compensation.
+The first thing they can obtain from the compelling social course is that they can fully enjoy the happyness money cannot give.
+For instance, one of my friends who had a strong idea to